-A mustard seed is one of the most commonly used ingredients across worldwide.
+A mustard seed is one of the most commonly used ingredients worldwide.
 It’s known for its distinctive, robust and nutty flavor which is widely used in Indian cooking as well.

 As far as in Indian cooking, these are used as a seasoning ingredient.
-Furthermore, nearly 99% of the South Indian recipes have this spice as one of the critical component.
+Furthermore, nearly 99% of the South Indian recipes have this spice as one of the critical components.
 Most of the dishes start or end by tempering the mustard seeds.
 These are also used in preserving pickles for ages.
 This is natural, healthy and no harmful side effects like artificial preservatives.

-It looks small, and a spherical ball sized about 3mm.
+It looks small, and a spherical ball-sized about 3mm.
 It may seem small, but it is rich in flavor.

-Mustard Seed is the primary ingredient which I store in the best possible reaching space since I use this most adequately.
+Mustard Seed is the primary ingredient that I store in the best possible reaching space since I use this most adequately.
 My other essential elements after this are urad dal (white lentils) and cumin.

 How to use mustard seeds

 - These always crackled in cooking oil before adding to the dish.

 - Are you interested in knowing the perfect way seasoning? follow these steps.
 Firstly, in medium flame, keep a pan and add a teaspoon of cooking oil and half a teaspoon of this spice.
 Secondly, allow it to crackle.
 Finally, add it to the dish.
 The crackling emits a beautiful flavor that enhances the dish.

 - Quarter to half a teaspoon of mustard seed is good enough to make a side dish for a serving of four.